luis-gonzales/trackernet/README.md

 ## Setup
-The Conda environment used for development and test can be replicated by running `conda env create -f trackernet.yml`.
+The Conda environment used for development and test can be replicated by running `conda env create -f <yml_file>` where `<yml_file>` is either `trackernet.yml` or `trackernet-gpu.yml`.

 If one desires to perform training, the following are required:

 1. YOLO weights.
-These are used to initialize the "head" of the CNN architecture (more on this in the Overview section).
+These are used to initialize the parameters in the "head" of the CNN architecture (more on this in the Overview section).
 2. [TrackingNet](https://github.com/SilvioGiancola/TrackingNet-devkit) dataset.
 The entire dataset is not required.
-In fact, TrackerNet currently only utilizes `TRAIN_0`, `TRAIN_1`, `TRAIN_2`, and `TRAIN_3` for its dataset.
+In fact, TrackerNet is currently trained on a subset of the dataset, including `TRAIN_0`, `TRAIN_1`, `TRAIN_2`, and `TRAIN_3`.
-3. Because the CNN requires two inputs, a file is needed to associate adjacent frames.
-This was accomplished using a JSON file
+3. Because the CNN requires two input images per forward pass, a file is needed to manage the associations.
+A JSON file was used to group adjacent frames of TrackingNet.

-Running `./init.sh` takes care of  requirements 1 and 3 above.
+Running `./init.sh` downloads (a) open-source YOLO parameters and (b) the specific dataset used during development to `data/` (requirements 1 and 3 above).

 ## Overview
 Below is a conceptual depiction of TrackerNet.